Star Trek: The Experience: Klingon Encounter

 Starfleet personnel led the group out of the Bridge through a Star Trek turbolift.
 While the group was in the turbolift, the Klingons attacked the Enterprise and the turbolift entered a free fall.
 When the turbolift came to a rest the group exited into another transit corridor where personnel led them to the shuttle bay for escape.
 While on the bridge, guests were permitted to take photographs.

-The group boarded the shuttlecraft which was in a 270° domed theater with four degrees of motion base platform.
+The group boarded the shuttlecraft which was in a 270° domed theater with six degrees of motion base platform.
 The shuttle ride began with a battle between the Enterprise and Klingon vessels.
 The shuttle then returned through the temporal rift to present-day Las Vegas.
 The shuttle landed at the Las Vegas Hilton right next to the "motion simulators" shuttles the visitors were originally waiting to enter when they were "beamed off" at the start of the story.
 Captain Picard thanked the crew for restoring his existence.
 He said, "While only one of you is my ancestor, each of you hold that same opportunity for the future.
 Guard it well."
 Typically, a custodian led the group to an elevator and then out to the Deep Space Nine Promenade and Quark's Bar.
 When the custodian led the group to the elevator, there was a television set that showed a "news" report where the military mention that the shuttles over Las Vegas were weather balloons.

 Upon exiting the shuttlecraft, the guests transit through a corridor where they enter the Promenade from Deep Space Nine.

 This simulation ride closed along with The Experience in 2008.

 The motion simulator was developed by McFadden Systems, Inc.